-The Australian Open Grand Slam tennis tournament is increasingly expanding its offering beyond pure tennis, with music, movies, food, activities and more all adding to the sporting experience.
+The Australian Open Grand Slam tennis tournament is increasingly expanding its offering beyond tennis, with music, movies, food, activities and more all adding to the sporting experience.

-Here are my Top 10 Tips for Visiting the Australian Open with kids.
+Here are my top 10 tips for visiting the Australian Open with kids.

-You'll still have to pay for your adult ground pass ($54) but the combined cost offers a full day of tennis-related fun.
-Even if your child is not really a tennis fan there is plenty of activities within Melbourne Park to keep everyone entertained all day.
+You'll still have to pay for your adult ground pass ($19-$75) but the combined cost offers a full day of tennis-related fun.
+Even if your child is not really a tennis fan there are plenty of activities along Birrarung Marr and within Melbourne Park to keep everyone entertained all day.

 The least busy ticket office for Ground Passes only is located just outside the exit of Richmond train station, along Olympic Boulevard.
-If you are needing Centre Court or other court passes then you'll need to go to the ticket office further along at Eastern Plaza.
+If you are needing Centre Court or other court passes then you'll need to go to the main ticket office further along at Eastern Plaza.

-3. Take public transport or ride a bike
+2. Take public transport or ride a bike

 There is next to no parking around Melbourne Park, so don't even try.

-We opt to cycle to Melbourne Park and there is bike parking along Olympic Boulevard and outside Richmond station.
+In previous years, we have opted to cycle to Melbourne Park and there is bike parking along Olympic Boulevard and outside Richmond station.
 The ride along the Yarra River to Melbourne Park is lovely and we avoid all the whining associated with walking in the heat!

 Note there are also designated Uber pickup and dropoff points along Olympic Boulevard.